A two-level distributed algorithm for nonconvex constrained optimization: A Key Reformulation and A Two-level Algorithm

-and we can expect iterates to converge to a stationary point of the original problem \eqref{formulation: generic}.
+However, such a solution may not satisfy primal feasibility $Ax+B\bar{x}=0$, which is the only difference from the optimality condition \eqref{condition: stationary} (note that \eqref{condition: innerStationary3} is analogous to the dual feasibility in variable $z$ in the KKT condition).
+Fortunately, the ALM offers a scheme to drive the slack variable $z$ to zero by updating $\lambda$ and we can expect iterates to converge to a stationary point of the original problem \eqref{formulation: generic}.
 In summary, reformulation \eqref{formulation: slack} separates the complication of the original problem into two levels, where the inner level \eqref{formulation: inner} provides a formulation that simultaneously satisfies Conditions 1 and 2, and the outer level drives $z$ to zero.
 We propose a two-level algorithmic architecture in the next subsection to realize this.